 Once you’re good and hungry yourself, check out one of Langkawi’s many wonderful restaurants.
 If you’re really up for an adventure, make your way out to The Gulai House, a traditional Malay restaurant located deep in the island’s jungles that serves up a truly wild and unforgettable experience.

-Perhaps a bit more than other beach destinations, Langkawi wears its local culture as a badge of honor and plays home to many sites that are mythic in nature.
+Perhaps a bit more than the other short getaways in Malaysia, Langkawi wears its local culture as a badge of honor and plays home to many sites that are mythic in nature.
 Seeking them out can make for a great – and unique! – day away from the beach.